JakeOtto/python_practice/chapter1/03_functions.md

 In this section, you'll learn to:

 * Explain what a function is
-* Explain what a functions's arguments are
+* Explain what a function's arguments are
 * Explain why functions are useful
-* Find more information about Python's built in functions
+* Find more information about Python's built-in functions

 ## Part One: What are Functions?